Tennessee vs. Louisiana: Odds, spread, over/under - NCAA Tournament First Round

 Tennessee vs. Louisiana: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-An opening-round NCAA Tournament matchup will see the 13th-seeded Louisiana Ragin' Cajuns (26-7) hit the court against the No. 4 seed Tennessee Volunteers (23-10) on Thursday at Amway Center.
-The contest starts at 9:40 PM, on CBS.
+The No. 4 Tennessee Volunteers (23-10) and the No. 13 Louisiana Ragin' Cajuns (26-7) battle on Thursday for a spot in the second round of the NCAA Tournament.
+The opening-round matchup starts at 9:40 PM.

-You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Tennessee vs. Louisiana matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Tennessee vs. Louisiana matchup.

 Tennessee vs. Louisiana Game Info